oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Quickstart.md

-## CD3 Quick start - Create a Compartment
+## Automation Toolkit Quick start - Create a Compartment

 **Once the Docker container has been launched and connected to the OCI Tenancy, follow the below steps to quickly provision a compartment on OCI.
 Detailed instructions can be found at** [Running the Automation Toolkit](/cd3_automation_toolkit/documentation/user_guide/RunningAutomationToolkit.md)
 1. Use the excel [CD3-SingleVCN-template](/cd3_automation_toolkit/example) and fill the required Compartment details in the 'Compartments' tab.